Skip to main content

 To create a Service Account using tcld, use the tcld service-account create command:

-This example creates a Service Account with a name (-n) of "sa_test", a description (-d) "this is a test SA" and an Account Role of Read.
+This example creates a Service Account with the name "sa_test", description "this is a test SA", and a Read Account Role.

-Creating a Service Account requires the following attributes: name and account-role.
-You can also provide Account Roles and Namespace Permissions for the Service Account using the —-ar and —-np command flags.
-Creating a Service Account returns the ServiceAccountId which is used to update or delete a Service Account.
+Creating a Service Account requires the following attributes: name and account-role (as above).
+You can also provide the Namespace Permissions for the Service Account using the —-np flag.
+Creating a Service Account returns the ServiceAccountId which is used to retrieve, update, or delete a Service Account.

 View Service Accounts